mosh666/PSmediaManager/docs/configuration.md

 - Cyclic reference detection to prevent infinite traversal.
 - Redaction for known secret placeholders.

+> **GitHub best practice:** When opening a bug report, attach the sanitized output from `Export-SafeConfiguration` so maintainers can reproduce issues without exposing secrets.
+Security vulnerabilities should follow [SECURITY.md](../SECURITY.md) and leverage GitHub Security Advisories when possible.

 ## Secrets Management

 KeePassXC CLI is leveraged for secure secret storage.